jonathontoon/manifest/README.md

 - [Acknowledgements](#acknowledgements)

 ## Introduction
 Manifest is a grid-based pinboard for note taking.
 Simply click and drag anywhere to create a note and snap it to the grid set by your current window size.
 All notes can be be moved, resized and deleted.
-Your browser's local storage is also utilized to save notes between sessions.
+Your browser's local storage is also utilized to save notes between sessions and while offline.

 ## FAQ